sidgautam95/adaptive-sampling-mri-suno/README.md

 The MoDL data preprocessing component is inspired by https://github.com/JeffFessler/BLIPSrecon.

 ### Results:
-### SUNO Mask with baseline masks at 4x:
+### SUNO mask with other baselines at 4x acceleration factor:
 ![alt text](https://github.com/sidgautam95/adaptive-sampling-mri-suno/blob/main/figures/icd_vs_baseline_masks_fastmri_4x.png)

 ### Reconstructed Images at 4x:
 ![alt text](https://github.com/sidgautam95/adaptive-sampling-mri-suno/blob/main/figures/img_recons_modl_file1001668_slc20_4x_with_lf.png)

 The SUNO masks outperform the baseline masks at 4x.
-Bottom row shows the region of interest.
+The bottom row shows the region of interest.

 **Contact**
 The code is provided to support reproducible research.
-If you have any questions with the code or have some trouble running any module of the framework, you can contact me at gautamsi@msu.edu.
+If you have any questions about the code or have some trouble running any module of the framework, you can contact me at gautamsi@msu.edu.